scale-tone/talk2mermaid/README.md

 This PoC takes a step further and, instead of typing the code of your diagram, it allows to **pronounce** it in plain English, line-by-line.
 Then it converts your phrases into [Mermaid](https://github.com/mermaid-js/mermaid) code, and then the code is rendered in form of a diagram.
 [Azure Cognitive Services Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-to-text) is used to recognize the speech.

+The code is a typical React SPA (Single-Page App) written in TypeScript and intended to be deployed as an [Azure Static Web App](https://docs.microsoft.com/en-us/azure/static-web-apps/overview).

 ## Live Demo

 https://green-dune-06f281403.1.azurestaticapps.net/